-It might seem counter intuitive, but painting the interiors of your bookshelves or cabinets in a dark color like black can actually help reduce the visual clutter of whatever is on the shelf.
-The same holds true for a built ins.
+It might seem counterintuitive, but painting the interiors of your bookshelves or cabinets in a dark color like black can actually help reduce the visual clutter of whatever is on the shelf.
+The same holds true for built-ins.
 Or, rather than painting the backing, using black shelving on a light wall makes for a great statement, especially on this large wall!

 Black walls look elegant without being stuffy in this bathroom makeover.
 Match a classy black vanity with a light blue and white trim in the bathroom.

 6. Use Black to Define a Space

 Any time you use a dark, dramatic color, you’re defining a space – but it doesn’t have to be a whole room or an accent wall.
 Think outside those confines, and use a dark space to define a room or nook in an open layout.

 And last but not least – if you’re not ready to slap paint on the walls or cabinets – give black accessories a try!
 This is one area that black has been popular for a while, thanks to good ol’ oil rubbed bronze spray paint.
 It’s great for updating cabinet and door hardware, curtain rods, and just about anything else… including lights.